-In this article I will answer one of the most common question I’m asked by beginners is: Can guppy fish and goldfish live in the same tank?
+In this article, I will answer one of the most common questions I’m asked by beginners is: Can guppy fish and goldfish live in the same tank?

-Keeping Guppy Fish and Goldfish in Same Tank
+Keeping Guppy Fish and Goldfish in the Same Tank

 So can you keep goldfish and guppies together?
 The answer is YES, guppies and Goldfish can coexist together.
 However, bigger goldfish have the capability of eating the smaller guppy fish.
 That said, you should beware of what type of goldfish you choose to keep with your guppies.

 Although both, goldfish and guppy fish have peaceful behavior, you still need to take some precautions in order to protect your guppies from the goldfish.

 Guppies are notorious for breeding.
 A female guppy gives birth to 20-120 fry once a month.
 Providing the right conditions, guppy fry can reach sexual maturity at the age of 3 months.
 Thereafter they are also able to breed.

 The only problem is, that guppy fry will not survive in a tank where a big goldfish is present.
 Guppy fry are around 0.25 inches (6 mm) when they are born.
 For a goldfish, guppy fry will be a good snack.
 If you want to protect your baby guppies from the goldfish, you can do 2 things:

 - Breeding box: put the pregnant female in a breeding box, just before she is about to give birth, and keep the fry in the breeding box until they reach a reasonable size.

 - Separate tank: the next option which you have is to remove the guppy fry from the tank altogether.
 You can grow them in a separate tank.
 However, this is a cumbersome process as you will have to maintain 2 or more tanks.

 Most people who keep goldfish and guppies together, simply do not care about the fry or keep only male guppies so they don’t need to deal with reproduction.